 While underwriting is moving away from manual, paper-based systems, underwriters face a number of challenges, including frequent changes to underwriting rules, a high level of complexity in products and pricing, and inaccurate information that requires post-underwriting follow-up.
 And bond producers are apt to complain about too many processes and handoffs from application to quote and bonding.

 Faster decisions, lower costs

-Automating the underwriting process can lead to faster decisions, lower costs and greater profitability.
-In addition, automation allows companies to quickly react to market and regulatory changes.
+Automating the underwriting process can lead to faster decisions, lower costs, and greater profitability.
+In addition, automation allows companies to react quickly to market and regulatory changes.
 It also leads to increased agent and customer satisfaction.

 Automated underwriting isn’t new, but too few insurance companies have integrated it into their business processes.
 ACORD’s just-released 2020 Insurance Digital Maturity Study of Top Global Insurance Carriers found that fewer than 30% of the top 130 insurers have truly digitized the value chain.
 Yet, the study found that companies embracing digitization significantly outperformed the industry and saw a direct correlation between digital maturity and total shareholder return.